 Four Days for Felony Child Porn.

 Compared with other judges in Santa Clara County, Judge Persky’s sentences for at least one sex crime – child pornography -- stand out as very lenient.
 In 2015, Judge Persky sentenced Robert Chain who was convicted of felony child pornography to only 4 days in jail.
-Chain, who is white, was convicted of having dozens of highly disturbing images of very young girls ages 18 months to 4 years being penetrated or in sexual situations.
+Chain, who is white, was convicted of having dozens of highly disturbing images of very young girls including an infant being penetrated or in sexual situations.
 Like Gunderson, this was not a plea bargain with the DA but was an offer made by Judge Persky himself.
 Even more disturbingly, Judge Persky offered to reduce Chain’s felony conviction to a misdemeanor after only one year of probation – against the recommendation of the probation report.
 Even two public defenders who support Judge Persky characterized this sentence as unusually short, with one calling it “eye-raising” and saying that the 4-day sentence was more appropriate for minor offenses like disturbing the peace or public intoxication, not felony child porn which he called “a step up from that.”
 As this analysis shows, every other judge in Santa Clara County sentenced defendants to 6 months for this crime and no other judge offered to reduce the conviction for this serious child sex offense to a misdemeanor after only one year of probation.

 Sending a Football Player Who Severely Beat His Girlfriend and Pleaded to Felony Domestic Violence to Hawaii So He Could Play Football With No Notice to the State of Hawaii in Violation of Federal and State Law.